-So you’ve built a custom shipping method service in uCommerce, using IShippingMethodService, as in this article:
+So you’ve built a custom shipping method service in uCommerce, using IShippingMethodService, as described in this article: Building a Custom Shipping Method Service

 Often, you want to display the cost of each shipping method to the user during the checkout process, before they actually select them.